 Watercress’ high nitrate content is thought to boost athletic performance.
-Nitrates are converted into nitric oxide by the body, which can improve exercise endurance.
-It also helps widen blood vessels, allowing more oxygen-rich blood flow to muscles.
-This makes watercress an excellent food for before or after workouts (9).
+Nitrates are converted into nitric oxide by the body, which helps widen blood vessels, allowing more oxygen-rich blood flow to muscles.
+This might make watercress an excellent food for before or after workouts (9).

 Rich In Carotenoids And Vitamin C, Which May Protect Eye Health

 Watercress is rich in two powerful antioxidants, beta-carotene and vitamin C. Antioxidants help fight oxidative stress – damage to cells caused by free radicals.
-Oxidative stress can cause macular degeneration, cataracts, and other eye diseases, so antioxidants may help prevent these issues (1).
+Oxidative stress can contribute to macular degeneration, cataracts, and other eye diseases, so antioxidants may help prevent these issues (1).

 Enhances Brain Function